rougier/CNCC-2020/README.md

-The course is free and open to everyone (student, post-docs, researchers...) but we'll give priority to master and PhD students given the limited number of places (24).
+The course is free and open to everyone (student, post-docs, researchers...) but we'll give priority to master and PhD students given the limited number of places (n=24).
 Just send us an email (arthur.leblois@u-bordeaux.fr or nicolas.rougier@inria.fr) by end of March if you're interested.
-For all courses (maths and programming), we'll provide some theoretical background, propose small exercices for participant to work on their own and then solve the exercices together and make sure everybody has acquiered the related concepts and techniques.
+For all courses (maths and programming), we'll provide some theoretical background, propose small exercices for participant to work on their own and then solve the exercices together and make sure everybody has acquired the related concepts and techniques.
 Courses will be taught in English.

 #### Warning